roiAlapag/ama-gabay/README.md

 ![typo](/images/typography.png)

 ***
-We have shared our prototpe with you sir to give you access.
+We have shared our prototype with you sir to give you access.
 Please do check your email.
 Thank you very much.